wazuh/wazuh-documentation/source/integrating_ossec_elk.rst

 **The final step!** Finally we will able to see the whole architecture results in a web display !
 I can tell you it is worth it all the previous steps when you see the Kibana interface working at real time.

-Remember Kibana it is only a web display for Elasticsearch, Kibana *won't let you add or update Elastic documents*, it is only for viewing and analyting porpuses.
+Remember Kibana it is only a web display for Elasticsearch, Kibana *won't let you add or update Elastic documents*, it is only for viewing and analyzing purposes.

 Okay, Let's do this!